arnaud4d/documentation/docs/ViewPro/vpLanguageRef.md

 ### VP Convert to picture

-The `VP Convert to picture` command <!-- REF _command_.VP_Convert_to_picture.Summary -->converts the *vpObject* 4D View Pro object (or the *rangeObj* range within *vpObject*) to a SVG picture<!-- END REF -->.

-This command is useful, for example:

-*	to embed a 4D View Pro document in an other document such as a 4D Write Pro document
-*	to print a 4D View Pro document without having to load it into a 4D View Pro area.

 <!-- REF _command_.VP_Convert_to_picture.Syntax -->**VP Convert to picture** ( *vpObject* : Object {; *rangeObj* : Object} ) : Picture<!-- END REF -->